Clothing laws by country: Iran

+Additionally, following the dress code is necessary to purchase public transport cards, and signs indicating this requirement are displayed in all public, private, and government service locations.

 New Zealand

 In New Zealand, there is no specific law prohibiting nudity in public places.
 If a person is nude and also exhibiting lewd and lascivious, or obscene behaviour, then they may fall foul of obscenity laws.

 The Police Offences Act 1908 prescribed imprisonment with hard labor for anyone who "willfully and obscenely exposes his person in any public place or within the view thereof".
 Male offenders could, at the court's discretion, also be sentenced to be whipped.
 This was replaced in 1981 by the Summary Offences Act, which abolished the hard labor and whipping and changed the offence to consist of the intentional and obscene exposure of the "genitals" rather than the "person".
 As well as excusing exposure of the buttocks or female breast from the offence, the change implies – since the words "genitals" and "obscenely" are both specified – that neither one can be automatically taken to imply the other.
 Public nudity is generally prosecuted under the offensive behaviour or disorderly conduct provisions instead.

 The High Court of New Zealand has upheld a conviction of disorderly conduct for nudity in the street, because it was not a place where nudity was known to occur or commonplace.
 Being nude in the street is likely to incur a small fine if a complaint is made against the person, or if the person ignores a police order to cover themselves.
-However in practice, the likelihood of being prosecuted for nudity on a public beach is low, and in the past authorities have declined to prosecute topless and nude people on beaches.
+However, in practice, the likelihood of being prosecuted for nudity on a public beach is low, and in the past authorities have declined to prosecute topless and nude people on beaches.

 In 1991, a High Court judge quashed a conviction of offensive behaviour for nudity on a beach in the presence of children, on the grounds that, since the beach in question was "a place where it was not uncommon for persons to sunbathe in the nude", a reasonable person would "regard the conduct... as inappropriate, unnecessary, and in bad taste, but not arousing feelings of anger, disgust, or outrage."
 New Zealand is a common law country, which means that judicial decisions determine the law that subsequent cases must follow.

-Qatar

-In Qatar, the penal code punishes and forbids the wearing of revealing or indecent clothes, this dressing-code law is enforced by a government body called "Al-Adheed".
-In 2012, a Qatari NGO organized a campaign of "public decency" after they deemed the government to be too lax in monitoring the wearing of revealing clothes; defining the latter as "not covering shoulders and knees, tight or transparent clothes".
-The campaign targets foreigners who constitute the majority of Qatar's population.